 Daniel Robbins originally wrote keychain 1.0 through 2.0.3.
 1.0 was written around June 2001, and 2.0.3 was released in late August, 2002.

 After 2.0.3, keychain was maintained by various Gentoo developers, including Seth Chandler, Mike Frysinger and Robin H. Johnson, through July 3, 2003.

 On April 21, 2004, Aron Griffis committed a major rewrite of keychain which was released as 2.2.0.
 Aron continued to actively maintain and improve keychain through October 2006 and the keychain 2.6.8 release.
 He also made a few commits after that date, up through mid-July, 2007.
 At this point, keychain had reached a point of maturity.

 In mid-July, 2009, Daniel Robbins migrated Aron's mercurial repository to git and set up a new project page on funtoo.org, and made a few bug fix commits to the git repo that had been collecting in bugs.gentoo.org.
-Daniel continues to maintain keychain and supporting documentation on funtoo.org, and plans to make regular maintenance releases of keychain as needed.
+Daniel maintained keychain through September of 2017.

 To install under Gentoo or Funtoo Linux, type

 For other Linux distributions, use your distribution's package manager, or download and install using the source tarball above.
-Then generate RSA/DSA keys if necessary.
-The quick install docs assume you have a DSA key pair named id_dsa and id_dsa.pub in your ~/.ssh/ directory.
+Then generate RSA keys if necessary.
+The quick install docs assume you have a RSA key pair named id_rsa and id_rsa.pub in your ~/.ssh/ directory.
 Add the following to your ~/.bash_profile:

 If you want to take advantage of GPG functionality, ensure that GNU Privacy Guard is installed and omit the --agents ssh option above.